Top tips for a healthy and happy pet this summer

 Top Fact

 Many people jump to the conclusion that clipping their dog’s fur makes them cooler.
 This is often not true.
 Not only does their coat protect them from direct sunlight and sunburn, but thermal mapping has shown that dogs which have been clipped short will often have a higher skin temperature than dogs with their normal summer coat.
-The outer layer of double coated dogs can act as insulation against the heat.
+The outer layer of double-coated dogs can act as insulation against the heat.

 Whatever you get up to this summer we have a series of guides to help ensure you ensure your pet has a healthy summer.
 Take a look at our Travelling with your Pet guide and a quick read on Beach Behaviour!